VelislavaMarinova/TimelessTrends/README.md

 # Timeless Trends

 This project is generated with Angular version 16.1.4.
 The project is about listing products by categories.
 Each product has a title, an image, and a short description.
-Users can add products to the cart, rate the products, filter products, and sort them by different options
+Users can add products to the cart, rate the products, filter products, and sort them by different options.

 ![Timeless Trends](src/assets/test.png)